 describing the capture of Fort Hatteras, North Carolina, on August 28,

 WEISIGER, KENDALL (abt.
 1880-1960).
 SPEECH, c.1900.
 0.1 cu. ft.
 VPI graduate in Electrical Engineering, 1899.
 Worked for Southern Bell Telephone and American Telephone and Telegraph.
 Collection contains an excerpt from a speech given at the University of Georgia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1987-055.

 eight sets of architectural drawings for residences and a hotel.
 Also includes an

 WELCH, CAPTAIN ISAIAH A. (1829?-1902).
 CORRESPONDENCE, 1866-1867.
 0.1 cu. ft.
 Welch served with the 13th Battalion, Virginia Light Artillery during the Civil War.
 Later helped develop the coal industry in West Virginia.
 Dickenson served as a captain in Company B (Ringgold Battery), 13th Battalion, Virginia Light Artillery.
 Doctor in Pittsylvania County, Virginia, before and after the war.
 Collection includes a letter from Welch to Dickerson, wishing to renew contact, and discuss post-war difficulties of friends.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-094.

 WELLS, ROBERT J. LETTER, 1864.
 0.1 cu. ft.
 Letter written by Robert J. Wells.
 Robert J. Wells enlisted on June 5, 1861 at Lynchburg, Virginia as a Private in Company H of the 24th Virginia Infantry.
 The letter is written to "Cousin Louise" and dates from November 30, 1864.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-066.

 WERTH, JAMES R. LETTERS, 1902-1903.
 0.1 cu. ft.
 Electrical Engineering graduate of VPI in 1903.
 Letter from B. Fleet about selling a uniform and recent events.
 Letter from Frank Yost regarding VPI sports news.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1957-003.